 Property, plant, and equipment and lease right-of-use assets (the "asset group" for store-related assets) are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset group may not be recoverable.
 The reviews are conducted at the lowest identifiable level of cash flows.
 If the estimated undiscounted future cash flows related to the asset group are less than the carrying value, we recognize a loss equal to the difference between the carrying value and the fair value, as further defined in Note 2 to the Notes to the Consolidated Financial Statements herein.
-Impairment charges of \$7.4 million were recognized in the fiscal year ended January 30, 2021 for property, plant, and equipment assets and lease right-of-use assets related to underperforming stores and are included in SG&A expenses in the Consolidated Statements of Operations and in impairment charges in the Consolidated Statements of Cash Flows.
+Impairment charges of \$0.1 million and \$7.4 million were recognized in the fiscal years ended January 29, 2022 and January 30, 2021, respectively, for property, plant, and equipment assets and lease right-of-use assets related to underperforming stores and are included in SG&A expenses in the Consolidated Statements of Operations and in impairment charges in the Consolidated Statements of Cash Flows.
 The impairment charges are included in the VB Direct segment.
-There were no impairment charges recorded during the fiscal years ended February 1, 2020 or February 2, 2019.
-The COVID-19 pandemic, including the temporary closure of Vera Bradley retail stores beginning in mid-March, significantly impacted the Company's operations and cash flows which was the main driver of the impairment charges.
+There were no impairment charges recorded during the fiscal year ended February 1, 2020.
+The COVID-19 pandemic, including the temporary closure of Vera Bradley retail stores beginning in mid-March of fiscal 2021, significantly impacted the Company's operations and cash flows which was the main driver of the impairment charges in fiscal 2021.
 We are unable to predict the extent of the impact that the COVID-19 pandemic will have on our operations, the economy, or other factors; therefore, it is possible additional impairments could be identified in future periods, and such amounts could be material.